 "There is no more important part of our mission than that.
 It's to help people be as fit and as healthy as they want to be." - Tom Grilk, B.A.A.
 Chief Executive Officer

-In 1888, the B.A.A. completed its magnificent clubhouse in Boston's Back Bay on the corner of Exeter and Boylston Streets, on the present-day site of the new Boston Public Library.
+In 1888, the B.A.A. completed its magnificent clubhouse in Boston's Back Bay on the corner of Exeter Street and Blagden Street, on the present-day site of the new Boston Public Library.
 In addition to such facilities as a gymnasium, bowling alley, billiard hall, Turkish baths and tennis courts, the Association also owned a shooting range and a country club.
 Active sports of the day included boxing, fencing, water polo, and athletics.

 The club held its first organized track and field competition in 1890.
 The Association chose a mythical unicorn as its symbol, which remains on the Boston Marathon medals to this day.